e1turkk/Pracitcal-Test/README.md

     • If you fail the test, you must pay the DVSA booking price but will not have to pay the extra fee that we charge, so for example:
     • You want to do another test between Monday - Friday 10am - 5pm (excluding Bank Holidays) you must send £62 (as per DVSA price)
-    • So you will only need to pay DVSA price whether it is £62 or £75
+    • So you will only need to pay DVSA price whether it is £62 or £75 Valid until: 01/05/25 (1st May 2025), after expiry you will need to repurchase one of our other two plans •

-•

 FAQ: